aio-libs/aiomonitor/README.rst

       To see the usage of each command, run them with "--help" option.

     Commands:
       cancel                  Cancel an indicated task
       console                 Switch to async Python REPL
       exit (q,quit)           Leave the monitor client session help (?,h)              Show the list of commands ps (p)                  Show task table
+      ps-terminated (pst,pt)  List recently terminated/cancelled tasks
       signal                  Send a Unix signal
-      stacktrace (st,stack)  Print a stack trace from the event loop thread where (w)              Show stack frames and its task creation chain of a task
+      stacktrace (st,stack)   Print a stack trace from the event loop thread where (w)               Show stack frames and the task creation chain of a task where-terminated (wt)   Show stack frames and the termination/cancellation chain of a task

 ``aiomonitor`` also supports async python console inside a running event loop so you can explore the state of your application::